Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Numerical verification and diagnostic validation

-This section validates the framework at three levels.
-Benchmark~A tests the augmented-state exactness criterion of Sec.~\ref{sec:thermal_gtd} directly on prescribed constitutive data.
-Benchmark~B examines how reduced matrix--fracture evolution with fixed aperture activates the exactness diagnostics dynamically.
-Benchmark~C adds aperture feedback and tracks how transmissivity changes reshape that loss of exactness.
+This section verifies the augmented-state exactness framework through three targeted benchmarks.
+Benchmark~A verifies the compatibility conditions of Sec.~\ref{sec:thermal_gtd} directly on prescribed constitutive data.
+Benchmark~B validates the behavior of the exactness diagnostics along a reduced matrix--fracture thermal trajectory with fixed aperture.
+Benchmark~C validates the same diagnostic workflow when aperture-sensitive transmissivity reshapes the state trajectory and the associated defect history.

-Throughout this section we restrict attention to \(n_p=3\) phases, so that the saturation state is described by two independent variables \(\s=(s_1,s_2)\) on the simplex \(\Delta\), with \(S_3=1-s_1-s_2\).
+Throughout this section we restrict attention to \(n_p=3\) phases, so that the saturation state is described by two independent variables \(\s=(s_1,s_2)\) on the simplex \(\Delta\), with \(s_3=1-s_1-s_2\).
 The exact global-pressure relation \eqref{eq:pg_exact} and the projected closure \eqref{eq:pg_star} provide the two reference structures used to interpret the diagnostics.